-At some schools there is a limit in the number of transfer credits they accept.
-For those transfer student-athletes entering a new school in their senior year (7th semester), they will need to bring in 72 applicable credits of C or higher at most schools to be eligible.
-Unfortunately, some universities have transfer caps that don’t allow for this possibility, and even if you have a 4.0, you can not transfer and be eligible.
+At some schools, there is a limit on the number of transfer credits they accept.
+For those transfer student-athletes entering a new school in their senior year (7th semester), they will need to bring in 72-degree applicable credits of C or higher at most schools to be eligible.
+Unfortunately, some universities have transfer caps that don’t allow for this possibility, and even if you have a 4.0, you can not transfer and be eligible to compete right away.

-Some students enjoy their time at their first school and complete their degree with a year or two of eligibility remaining.
-These “grad transfers” are allowed to enter the Transfer Portal, attend a new school and compete while in a graduate program.
+Some students are efficient with their time at their first school and complete their degree with a year or two of eligibility remaining.
+These “grad transfers” are allowed to enter the NCAA Transfer Portal, attend a new school, and compete while in a graduate program.
 However, some students rely on summer school to finish their undergraduate degree.
-Once students enter the Transfer Portal, their institution does not need to pay for summer school for the summer prior to transferring for graduate school and thus, student-athletes are left with a tuition bill.
-For those who can’t afford to pay for summer credits, they then can not graduate, transfer and compete.
+Once students enter the NCAA Transfer Portal, their institution does not need to pay for summer school during the summer prior to transferring to graduate school, and thus, student-athletes are left with a tuition bill.
+Those who can’t afford to pay for summer credits, then can not graduate, transfer and compete.

 Honest Game Insight – Be educated early about your progress towards graduation and how many credits you need to complete your degree, and when those courses are offered.
 If you think you may be transferring for graduate school, start planning in your junior year and work with your Academic Advisor to schedule your coursework to be completed during the spring of your senior year.

-Seasons of competition are different for each sport but in general, being on the team in any way means you’ve used a season of eligibility.
-Some students think of transferring after a year of limited playing time thinking they are eligible to reuse that year of playing eligibility, but that is not the case.
-Your Transfer Portal information will have the number of seasons of competition used, and many prospective coaches using the Transfer Portal will look for how many seasons of eligibility remain.
+Seasons of competition are different for each sport but in general, competing for the team could mean you’ve used a season of eligibility.
+Some students think of transferring after a year of limited playing time thinking they are eligible to reuse that year of playing eligibility, but that is not always the case.
+Your NCAA Transfer Portal information will have the number of seasons of competition used, and many prospective coaches using the NCAA Transfer Portal will look for how many seasons of eligibility remain on your eligibility clock.

-Honest Game Insight – Speak to a Compliance Officer about the number of seasons you are eligible to compete.
-Educate yourself with the COVID waivers and rules regarding seasons of competition.
+Honest Game Insight – Speak to a Compliance Officer about the number of seasons you have left to compete.
+Educate yourself on the COVID waivers and rules regarding seasons of competition.
 If you were injured and plan to use a Medical Redshirt, your CURRENT school must file that Medical Hardship waiver documentation for you.

-Many conferences have rules which prohibit a student-athlete from transferring to an institution within the same conference and competing right away.
+Many conferences have rules which prohibit a student-athlete from transferring to an institution within the same conference and restrict you from competing right away.
 Often, this involves sitting out one year before playing and losing a competition season.

 Honest Game Insight – Ask members of your Student-Athlete Advisory Committee (SAAC) for the Intra-Conference Transfer policy and your Student-Athlete Handbook to familiarize yourself with those policies.

-Some student-athletes enter the Transfer Portal thinking they will receive an abundance of offers, but in the end they do not receive an overwhelming interest from prospective coaches.
+Some student-athletes enter the NCAA Transfer Portal thinking they will receive an abundance of offers, but in the end, they do not receive overwhelming interest from prospective coaches.
 As stated above, you may have lost your roster spot and athletic scholarship by the time you change your mind.
+Communicate with your coach and the compliance staff to understand what your options are if you change your mind.